Skip to main content

 Copy your credentials

 Mighty issues a Client ID and (for confidential clients) a Client Secret.The Client Secret is shown once and cannot be recovered.
 Copy it into your secret store before leaving the page.
-If you lose it during alpha, delete the application and create a new one (programmatic secret rotation will land before GA).
+If you lose it during beta, delete the application and create a new one (programmatic secret rotation will land before GA).

 The Client Secret is bearer credential material.
 Never embed it in mobile apps, single-page apps, browser bundles, or anywhere it could be read by a user agent.
 For public clients, use the Authorization Code flow with PKCE and skip the secret entirely.